 Citizens could now more easily travel longer distances between cities and arrive faster.
 Tourism skyrocketed as motels, towns, and cities sprung along the new highways.
 Americans could now easily explore more of the country.

-Shipping products and goods was fundamentally transformed as well.
-The new interstates provided cheaper shipping costs and the use of truck transport increased dramatically.
+The act fundamentally transformed the shipping of products and goods as well.
+New interstates provided cheaper shipping costs and the use of truck transport increased dramatically.

 The new interstates also opened up more of America for further development and settlement.
 A “sunbelt shift” occurred, during which the populations of the American South and West exploded, while the gains in the high density populations of the Midwest and East were more subdued.

 While the highways no doubt played a large role, the development of the West in particular was also aided by large public works projects such as the Hoover Dam that delivered water more efficiently to population centers.